santiagotognetti/santiago-quant-projects/README.md

 | `run_european.py` | Full backtest on European equity universe (2010–present) |
 | `run_sensitivity.py` | Lookback grid search with Sharpe-optimal selection |

-> **Note on results:** Figures and performance summaries are generated at runtime
-> and printed to stdout / displayed as matplotlib charts.
-Backtest results
-> are reported in-sample; a formal train/test split is on the roadmap.

 ### Out-of-Sample Results (2018–2020)